-and Encouraging New Employment Sites This is a development management policy relating to safeguarding current employment space from inappropriate development.
+This is a development management policy relating to housing design.
 It does not identify any location, type or quantum of development.
 There are no impact pathways to European sites.
-Policy CRAN11: Rural Enterprise and use of Agricultural Buildings for Business N/A Policy provides constraints to the development of rural enterprise to prevent inappropriate development.
+Policy CRAN3: Character of Development N/A This policy ensures that development preserves and enhances the local character of the area.
 No Likely Significant Effect.
 Screened out.
-This is a development management policy relating to safeguarding rural enterprise and use of agricultural buildings from inappropriate development.
+This is a development management policy relating to housing design and setting aesthetics.
 It does not identify any location, type or quantum of development.
 There are no impact pathways to European sites.
-Policy CRAN12: Natural Landscape and Rural Character N/A Policy provide safeguarding to biodiversity and the environment.
+Policy CRAN4: Protecting Employment and Commercial Activity N/A Policy safeguards current employment space.
 No Likely Significant Effect.
 Screened out.
-This is a positive environmental policy that safeguards biodiversity and the environment and as such there are no impact pathways to European sites.
-As an additional safeguarding measure, it is recommended that a policy requirement for the protection of ancient woodland from development and disturbance (namely: Ashen Copse, Upper Canfold, Lower Canfold, Firtree Wood, Bowles Rough, Great Copse, Whitehall Copse, Owlbarn Copse and Rowgardens Copse) is incorporated into Policy CRAN12.
-Additional policy wording should also ensure that the functional links of The Mens SAC and Ebernoe Common SAC supported by the parish are not degraded from inappropriate development, as per the Sussex Bat Protocol.
-Policy CRAN13: Air Quality N/A Policy requires development to have no unacceptable risks to air quality.
+This is a development management policy relating to safeguarding current employment space and commercial activity from inappropriate development.
+It does not identify any location, type or quantum of development.
+There are no impact pathways to European sites.
+Policy CRAN5: Rural Enterprise N/A Provides development management policy to the development of rural enterprise to prevent inappropriate development.
 No Likely Significant Effect.
 Screened out.
-This is a positive environmental policy and as such there are no impact pathways to European sites.
-Policy CRAN14: Water Quality N/A Policy requires development to cause no deterioration to water quality.
+This is a development management policy relating to safeguarding rural enterprise and use of agricultural buildings from inappropriate development.
+It does not identify any location, type or quantum of development.
+There are no impact pathways to European sites.
+Policy CRAN6: Natural Landscape and Rural Character N/A Policy provide safeguarding to biodiversity and the environment.
 No Likely Significant Effect.
 Screened out.
+This is a positive environmental policy that safeguards biodiversity and the environment and as such there are no impact pathways to European sites.
+As an additional safeguarding measure, it is recommended that a policy requirement for the protection of ancient woodland from development and disturbance (namely: Ashen Copse, Upper Canfold, Lower Canfold, Firtree Wood, Bowles Rough, Great Copse, Whitehall Copse, Owlbarn Copse and Rowgardens Copse) is incorporated into Policy CRAN6.